atharv2001j/Full-Stack-Data-Science/README.md

 ### 13_Web_Scraping
 Explore web scraping techniques to collect data from websites.
 This folder provides hands-on exercises and examples using libraries like BeautifulSoup and Scrapy, guiding you through the process of extracting valuable information from the web.

+### 14_Naive_Bayes
+Delve into the world of Naive Bayes classification, a probabilistic algorithm based on Bayes' theorem.
+This folder covers the theory behind Naive Bayes, its applications in text classification, spam filtering, and more.
+Practical examples and hands-on exercises using Python will enhance your understanding of this simple yet powerful classification algorithm.

+### 15_KNN
+Discover the K-Nearest Neighbors (KNN) algorithm, a versatile and intuitive method for classification and regression tasks.
+This folder provides insights into how KNN works, its applications in pattern recognition, and practical examples using Python.
+Hands-on exercises will deepen your understanding of this neighborhood-based algorithm.

+### 16_Decision_tree
+Dive into Decision Trees, a popular machine learning algorithm known for its interpretability and versatility.
+This folder covers the principles behind decision tree construction, tree pruning, and visualization.
+Practical examples and coding exercises in Python will guide you through building and interpreting decision trees for various applications.

+### 17_Random_Forest
+Explore Random Forest, an ensemble learning technique that leverages the power of multiple decision trees for improved performance and robustness.
+This folder covers the theory behind Random Forest, its advantages, and practical examples using Python.
+Hands-on exercises will strengthen your skills in implementing and tuning Random Forest models.